 The suspension notification should include the date that the Interconnection Customer would like the suspension to be effective.
 If no effective date is provided, the effective date will start as of the date of written notice.
 Importantly, the suspension notice must include the approximate date that the project plans to come out of suspension.

 The Interconnection Customer will need to identify if any of the existing milestone dates in the executed LGIA will be impacted by the suspension.
 Suspension does not automatically result in day-for-day delays in milestone dates that have been agreed upon in the LGIA.
-A Material Modification Assessment, as described in Section 6 of this BPM, is required for the evaluation of changes to milestone dates in the LGIA.
+An MMA, as described in Section 6 of this BPM, is required for the evaluation of changes to milestone dates in the LGIA.

 Validation Criteria